What can you do as a free member?

 Break Part for Wyvernsoul Damage

-While breaking different parts have different effects, prioritize the parts that reduce a Monster's Wyvernsoul Gauge upon breaking to stagger the Monster as fast as possible and eventually Topple them as well.
+While breaking different parts have different effects, prioritize the parts that reduce a Monster's Wyvernsoul Gauge to stagger the Monster as fast as possible and eventually Topple them.

 Bring Equipment and Monsties to Cover Different Elements and Attack Types